EdDataScienceEES/tutorial-eveboswood/index.md

 ```

 ### The Influence of Effect Placement and Combination on the Meaning of Your Model
 Okay!
-We made it through the coding admin, no onto the modelling!
+We made it through the coding admin, now onto the modelling!
 We are going to start with a very simple model and build complexity as we move through the tutorial.
 For each model there will be an explanation as to what it means, when it would be used and how to code it.
-We will later look at the outputs and plot the models residuals to gain an understanding as to how each model fits our data.
+We will later look at the outputs to gain an understanding as to how each model fits our data.
 Here is a simple scatter plot for meat consumption over time in each of our countries, colour-coded to the "subject".
 This visualises our data distribution and will help give a general understanding of the data for when making our models.
 ```html
 # Scatter plot with each country as a facet and color by SUBJECT to help visualise our dataset